A 4D-Var Method with Flow-Dependent Background Covariances for the Shallow-Water Equations

 \subsubsection{Acknowledgements}

 The authors thank Joe Wallwork for providing us the tsunami data set, and for our correspondence related to the shallow-water equations.
 All authors were supported by an AcRF tier 2 grant: R-155-000-161-112.
+AJ was also supported by KAUST baseline funding.
 This material is based upon work supported in part by the U.S. Army Research Laboratory and the U.S. Army Research Office, and by the U.K. Ministry of Defence (MoD) and the U.K. Engineering and Physical Research Council (EPSRC) under grant number EP/R013616/1.
-AJ is affiliated with the Risk Management Institute, the Center for Quantitative Finance and the OR \& Analytics cluster at NUS.
 DC was partially supported by the EPSRC grant: EP/N023781/1.
 AB was supported by a Leverhulme Trust Prize.
-We thank Oxford Advanced Research Computing for providing us access to the HPC cluster Arcus-B for running the simulations in this paper.